Niem81/100DaysOfCode/README.md

 Later, I got back reviewing algorithms.
 This day I started with Stacks and Queues.
 * Stack:
   Is a basic data structure in which the insertion and deletion takes place at the top.
-In this case, I imagine like all the  clothes at some point you pile in your bed, and in a way it forms this representation of Stack.
+In this case, I imagine like all the  clothes at some point you pile in your bed, and in a way it forms this representation of Stack, or a group of dishes stack one over another.
+Continue with some algorithms from Codility.
+* Chapter 7 - Stacks n Queues
+    - Brackets

+### Day 13
+The day before I finished and algorithm from Codility exercises.
+Now I'm continuing what I left in the exercises from Stacks and Queues.
+* Chapter 7 - Stacks n Queues
+  - Fish